mackenly/PyATEMAPI/README.md

 docker run -d -p 5555:5555 --env-file=.env pyatemapi
 ```

+## Testing

+If you would like to test this API, you can use a tool called [PyATEMSim](https://github.com/jonknoll/pyAtemSim).
+In the directory of the simulator, simply run `python atem_server.py` and you will be able to interact with the simulated ATEM switcher's provided IP and port via this API.
+This simulator doesn't provide all the functionality of a real switcher and seems to have issues with input numbers, so don't rely on it for important testing.

 ## Contributing

 Contributions are welcome.
 Please open an issue or pull request on [mackenly/PyATEMAPI](https://github.com/mackenly/PyATEMAPI).

+Fiscal contributions can be made through [GitHub Sponsors](https://github.com/sponsors/mackenly).

 ## License